10 Best High-Fiber Foods for Toddlers

 If you've ever potty-trained a toddler, you know the value of fiber in the diet.
-And if you haven't, let's just say that regular, easy-to-pass "movements" make life easier for everyone—baby/toddler/kid and parent.
+And if you haven't, let's just say that regular, easy-to-pass "movements" make life easier for everyone—toddler and parents.
 Fiber is the crown jewel nutrient for keeping us regular—young, old or in-between.

 The (crappy) thing is, most of us don't get enough fiber—kids included.
-Our sub-par fiber intakes are a result of our less-than-stellar commitment to eating adequate fruits, veggies and whole grains.
+Our sub-par fiber intake can be a result of not eating enough fruits, veggies and whole grains.

-Kids' fiber needs vary with age (ranging from 19 grams a day for 1- to 3-year-olds up to 26 and 38 grams for teenage girls and boys, respectively).
+Kids' fiber needs vary with age (ranging from 14 and 19 grams a day for 1- to 3-year-olds and up to 25 and 31 grams for teenage girls and boys, respectively, per the 2020-2025 Dietary Guidelines for Americans).
 One easy rule of thumb is to simply add 10 to your child's age.
 Do you have a 6-year-old?
-Aim for 16 grams each day.
+Aim for about 16 grams each day.

-Another simple solution, if tracking fiber grams isn't your MO, make sure your kids eat 5 servings of fruits and vegetables every day.
+Another simple solution, if tracking fiber grams isn't your MO, encourage your kids to eat 5 servings of fruits and vegetables every day.
 At that amount, it's quite likely they'll hit their fiber target.

-But to help your children get the fiber they need, "you don't need to break out the bran cereal or prunes," says Jenna Helwig, food director for Parents magazine.
+But to help your children get the fiber they need, "you don't need to break out the bran cereal or prunes," says Jenna Helwig, former food director for Parents magazine and author of several cookbooks, including Baby-Led Feeding.
 "For many kids, fruit is the key.
 It's usually very popular and often less suspect than whole grains and veggies.
 Besides prunes, other yummy options are raspberries, pears, pomegranate seeds and avocado (yup, a fruit!)."